zephyrproject-rtos/zephyr/boards/arm/nucleo_l552ze_q/doc/nucleol552ze_q.rst

 ------------

 Nucleo L552ZE Q System Clock could be driven by internal or external oscillator, as well as main PLL clock.
-By default System clock is driven by PLL clock at 80MHz, driven by 16MHz high speed internal oscillator.
+By default System clock is driven by PLL clock at 110MHz, driven by 4MHz medium speed internal oscillator.

 Serial Port
 -----------

 Nucleo L552ZE Q board has 6 U(S)ARTs.
 The Zephyr console output is assigned to UART2.
 Default settings are 115200 8N1.

 Programming and Debugging